MeasureOSS/Measure/README.md

 Measure is the working name for this prototype.
 We're not sold on the name yet either.
 As has been [pointed out](https://martinfowler.com/bliki/TwoHardThings.html), naming things is hard.
 We're busy thinking of a better name, but if you have a suggestion let us know!

-## What is MeasureOSS?
+## What is Measure?

-MeasureOSS is a simple widget based dashboard that takes a contributor-focused view of open source community analytics.
+At its core Measure is, for lack of a better term, a contributor relationship management system.
+Measure consists of easy to understand widgets that can be arbitrarily displayed to build dashboards.
+It allows you to understand how people as individuals and as organizations are interacting with open source projects.
+It’s metrics that focus not only on code, but on contributors.

 Screenshot: ![MeasureOSS demo](https://github.com/MeasureOSS/Measure/blob/master/assets/img/MeasureOSS-11052017.png)